 Baez*, M., M. James*, K. Hankowsky*, I. Helfant, P. Scull, C.L.
 Cardelús. (in revision).
 Development, Implementation and Maintenance of a Deer Management Program in Hamilton, New York.
 Wildlife Society Bulletin.

 Woods, C.L., C.L.
 Cardelús, E. Messing*, M.C.
 Baez*, P. Ryan*, L. McCulloch*. (in prep).
 The influence of different epiphyte taxa on the nutrient status of canopy humus: A fertilization experiment.

 McCulloch, L.*; H. Kropp, A. Kholodov, C.L.
 Cardelús, S.M.
-Natali, M. Loranty. (in review) Variation in fine root characteristics and nutrient dynamics across Alaskan ecosystems.
+Natali, M. Loranty. (accepted) Variation in fine root characteristics and nutrient dynamics across Alaskan ecosystems.
 Ecosystems.

 Cardelús, C.L., Bitew*, K. Jensen*, A.M., C.L.
 Woods, M.C.
 Baez*, M. Montufar*, K. Bazany*, B.A.
 Tsegay, P.R.
 Scull, W. Peck.
 (2020).
 Edge effects and human disturbance influence soil physical and chemical properties in Sacred Church Forests in Ethiopia.
 Plant and Soil.
 DOI

 Cardelús, C.L., C.L.
 Woods, A. Bitew Mekonnen*, S. Dexter*, P. Scull, B. Tsegay Abraha.
 (2019).
 Disturbance impacts the integrity of sacred church forests, Ethiopia.
 PlosONE.
 14, 3: e0212430.
 DOI News Article